jason860324/CosmicPython-code/README.md

 ```

 ## Creating a local virtualenv (optional)
+- use conda instead of venv
+- sqlalchemy downgrade to 1.3.24, mapper have remove after 1.4

 ```sh
 python3.8 -m venv .venv && source .venv/bin/activate # or however you like to create virtualenvs